 Melinda Bogigian, M.S.Ed., BCBA, LABA

-Melinda Pizzi holds an undergraduate degree in Communications from the University of Massachusetts and a Master of Science degree from Simmons College.
+Melinda Bogigian holds an undergraduate degree in Communications from the University of Massachusetts and a Master of Science degree from Simmons College.
 She completed her BCBA coursework at Endicott College.
 As a licensed special education teacher and board certified behavior analyst, Melinda brings significant experience in teaching students with autism.

 Meghan Coullahan, M.Ed., BCBA

 Meghan Coullahan is a licensed special education teacher who holds an undergraduate degree in Special Education from Fitchburg State University.
 Meghan also holds a Master of Education degree in Autism and Applied Behavior Analysis from Cambridge College.
 Meghan obtained her certification as a behavior analyst in November of 2017.